-You can still recover damages after a car accident, even if the car accident was partly your fault in Orlando, FL.
-Specifically, Florida Statute section 768.81 states that if you share a portion of the liability in the car accident, your amount of compensation for your injuries and losses will be reduced by the amount you are responsible.
+You could still recover damages after a car accident, even if the car accident was partly your fault in Orlando, FL.
+Florida Statutes § 768.81 states that if you share a portion of fault for a collision, your compensation will be reduced based on how much fault you share.
 Never allow this Florida law to deter you from attempting to seek monetary recovery for your injuries.

 For a free legal consultation, call (800) 747-3733